OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-26.md

 because Abraham obeyed me and kept my commandments, my statutes, and my laws.”

 ## Genesis 26:6
-So Isaac stayed in Gerar.
+Thus, Isaac remained in Gerar.

 ## Genesis 26:7
 When the men of the place asked about his wife, he said, “She is my sister,” for he feared to say, “She is my wife,” thinking, “The men of this place might kill me because of Rebekah, for she is beautiful.”